theogroup/ogroup.net/src/_drafts/can-malls-remain-relevant-for-consumers.md

   predilections have changed?
 sections:
   - text_markdown: >-
-      Shouldn’t the mall experience evolve to capitalize on how consumers’ predilections have changed?

       Malls have long existed as a centralized hub of consumerism and cultural connectivity, strategically designed and built in locations to receive the most traffic.
 In 1989, when malls experienced a rapid growth across